-Calendar Year: Berkeley College's calendar includes four terms organized on the quarter system.
-The fall quarter begins in September, followed by the winter quarter in January, the spring quarter in April, and the summer quarter in July.
+Semester Calendar Year: Berkeley College's calendar includes three terms organized on the semester system.
+The fall semester begins in September, followed by the winter semester in January, and the spring semester in April.

-An academic year is comprised of three terms totaling 36 weeks, and a full-time student is expected to complete a minimum of 36 quarter credit hours in that time.
+A standard academic year (two consecutive semesters) is typically comprised of two terms totaling 30 weeks, and a full-time student is expected to complete a minimum of 24 semester credit hours (in most cases a minimum of eight three-credit courses) in that time.

-Academic years that span the summer quarter are comprised of 35 weeks.
 The campuses are closed on some legal holidays.
 The current academic calendar specifies the exact dates.

-The Quarter System: Courses are evaluated in terms of quarter hours of credit, except for certain courses in the School of Health Studies that are measured in clock hours.
+The Semester System: Courses are evaluated in terms of semester hours of credit.